-Ice structuring proteins are naturally occurring proteins and peptides that are found in a variety of living organisms such as fish, plants, insects, fungi and bacteria.
+Ice structuring proteins are naturally occurring proteins and peptides found in a variety of living organisms such as fish, plants, insects, fungi and bacteria.
 These proteins help to protect the organisms from damage in very cold conditions that would normally cause them to freeze.
 A number of these products are present in commonly consumed foods, so ice structuring proteins are already a natural component of the human diet.

 The Applicant wishes to use ISP during the manufacture of frozen ice products.
 For use in manufacturing ice cream and edible ices, ice structuring proteins do not actually prevent freezing but influence the growth and structure of ice crystal formation and hence physical and sensory properties of frozen foods.
-Properties relevant for frozen ice products include thermal stability, hardness, creaminess, mouth-feel and flavour delivery.
+Properties relevant for frozen ice products include thermal stability (resistance to melting), hardness, brittleness, mouth-feel, and flavour and colour delivery.